 The application is reviewed by the Graduate Admissions Committee in the Department of Earth & Planetary Sciences.
 The quality of each candidate is assessed and the student is either rejected or recommended for acceptance to Graduate and Postdoctoral Studies (GPS).
 The final decision of whether or not to accept the student rests with Graduate and Postdoctoral Studies.

 At every step of the application process, we do our best to keep the applicants informed of the status of their application.
-The preferred method of correspondence is the communication tool within the uApply system; this tool allows all correspondence regarding the application to be logged with the application.
-Students can also log in to uApply to keep track of their application status up to and including accepting the offer of admission.
+Although there is a communication tool built into the online application system, the preferred method of correspondence is by grad.eps [at] mcgill.ca (e-mailing us).
+Students can also log in to the application system to keep track of their application status up to and including accepting the offer of admission.
 If at any point in the process you have any questions, please contact us.